Emily Harrington

 Emily Harrington (born August 17, 1986) is an American professional rock climber and mountaineer.
-She is a five-time US National Champion in sport lead climbing, runner-up in the 2005 IFSC Climbing World Championships, and has made the first female free ascents of several routes.
+She is a five-time US National Champion in competition lead climbing, runner-up in the 2005 IFSC Climbing World Championships, and has made the first female free ascents of several routes.

 Early life

 Emily Harrington was born on August 17, 1986, in Boulder, Colorado.
 Her competitiveness pushed her to develop her climbing skills from an early age.
 She began climbing artificial walls and competed with her local gym's climbing team.
-From there, she became a professional sport climber and expanded into the worlds of rock and mountain climbing.
+From there, she became a professional competition climber and expanded into the worlds of outdoor rock and mountain climbing, and big wall climbing in particular.

 Harrington studied international affairs with an emphasis on politics in Sub-Saharan Africa at the University of Colorado at Boulder.
 She graduated in 2007 and joined The North Face climbing team in 2008.